FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Booklet.md

 	 Strengths: All Types
 	 Weaknesses: None
 	 Shadow Points:
+	 Read [Pokemon TD6 Booklet](Pokemon%20TD6%20Booklet.md#) for more about Shadow Pokemon
 ## 2d: Add Pokemon Traits (Optional)
 Using the TD6 handbook on available Traits, [Pokemon TD6 Trait List](Pokemon%20TD6%20Trait%20List.md#), and any other list of Traits, add any available Traits to your Character Sheet.
 ## 2e: Give your Pokemon its Moves